abelxmendoza/SoundSurferIOS-FrontEnd/README.md

 ## Overview

 SoundSurfer is an innovative iOS application designed to enhance music discovery.
-Users can enter a song name, apply various filters, and generate a personalized playlist.
+Find songs similar to your favorite song.
+Users can enter a song name, apply various filters, and generate a personalized 12 song playlist.
 The app aims to provide a unique, customizable listening experience, allowing users to explore new music that aligns with their preferences.

 ## Features

 - **Song Search**: Users can search for songs by name to start their music discovery journey.
-- **Playlist Generation**: Apply filters to generate a tailored playlist based on the song's features.
+- **Playlist Generation**: Apply filters such as tempo, mood, energy, and genre to generate a tailored playlist based on the song's features.
 - **Liked Songs**: Users can save their favorite tracks and view them in the LikedSongs View list.
+Songs can be managed with custom interactions like liking and unliking.
 - **Custom UI**: Features a custom color scheme and logo, enhancing the visual appeal and user experience.
+Includes a unique toggle style for filter options.
+- **Toggle Management**: Ensures that no more than two filters can be active at the same time to streamline the music discovery process.
+- **Animated Splash Screen**: Features a dynamic splash screen on login, enhancing the initial user experience and providing a smooth transition into the app.

 ## Technologies Used